 4VAC20-390-50.
 Supplemental guidelines.

-B. Use of on-site and off-site compensation.
-When on-site or off-site compensation is required as a condition of permit approval, the following items should be considered.
-The commission or wetlands board may wish to condition any approval on the receipt of an acceptable compensation plan before issuance of the final permit for an approved project.
+E. Use of on-site and off-site compensation.
+When on-site or off-site compensation is required as a condition of permit approval, the following items apply:

-1. A detailed plan, including a scaled plan view drawing, should be submitted describing the objectives of the wetland compensation, the type of wetland to be created, the mean tide range at the site, the proposed elevations relative to a tidal datum, the exact location, the areal extent, the method of marsh establishment and the exact time frame from initial work to completion.
-The plan should also include plans for replanting areas where vegetation fails to grow.
+1. The applicant must provide a detailed plan, including a scaled plan view drawing, describing the objectives of the wetland compensation, the type of wetland to be created, the mean tide range at the site, the proposed elevations relative to a tidal datum, the exact location, the areal extent, the method of wetland establishment, the vegetation to be planted, the exact timeframe from initial work to completion, and an abatement plan for any plants listed on the Virginia Invasive Species Plant List promulgated by the Virginia Department of Conservation and Recreation.
+The plan should also address replanting areas where vegetation fails to grow.
+The permittee must secure approval of the plan by the commission or a wetlands board prior to commencing impacts to tidal wetlands.

 3. The compensation plan and its implementation should be accomplished by experienced professionals knowledgeable of the general and site-specific requirements for wetland establishment and long-term survival.

-4. A performance bond or letter of credit should be required and remain in force until the new wetland is successfully established; a minimum of two growing seasons and a required planting success rate established by the commission or wetlands board has been achieved.
+4. A performance bond or letter of credit should be required and remain in force until a minimum of two growing seasons have passed and a planting success rate established by the commission or a wetlands board has been achieved.

-6. The compensation should be accomplished prior to, or concurrently with, the construction of the proposed project.
-Before any activity under the permit may begin, the permittee must own all interests in the mitigation site that are needed to carry out the mitigation.
+6. The compensatory mitigation should be accomplished prior to or concurrently with the construction of the proposed project.
+Before any activity under the permit may begin, the permittee must hold all interests in the compensatory mitigation site that are needed to carry out the compensatory mitigation.

-7. All reasonable steps must be taken to avoid or minimize any adverse environmental effects associated with the compensation activities themselves.
+7. All reasonable steps must be taken to avoid or minimize any adverse environmental effects associated with the compensatory mitigation activities.

-12. Both short-term and long-term monitoring of compensation sites should be considered on a case-by-case basis.
-For unproven types of compensation the applicant will be responsible for funding such monitoring as is deemed necessary.
+8. Both short-term and long-term monitoring of compensatory mitigation sites should be considered on a case-by-case basis.
+The permittee will be responsible for funding such monitoring as is deemed necessary.

 Statutory Authority